confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ```

 > **Note:** You do not need to run this script manually, when everything goes well.
-As there is only a single note.
+As there is only a single node.
 All of the rest look correct though!

 When two VSIs are successfully provisioned, a floating IP address is assigned to the worker node.
 You can use the floating IP address to access the worker node from the Internet, or to ssh into the worker node from your `development machine`:
 ```bash
 $ ssh root@floating-ip-of-worker-node
 ```

-## Build a pod VM image
+### Build a pod VM image

 You need to build a pod VM image for peer pod VMs.
 A pod VM image contains the following components.